drduh/YubiKey-Guide/README.md

 Most operating systems use software-based pseudorandom number generators or CPU-based hardware random number generators (HRNG).

-**Optional** A hardware device such as [OneRNG](https://onerng.info/onerng/) may be used to [increase the speed](https://lwn.net/Articles/648550/) and possibly the quality of available entropy.
+**Optional** A device such as [OneRNG](https://onerng.info/onerng/) may be used to [increase the speed](https://lwn.net/Articles/648550/) and possibly the quality of available entropy.

 ## YubiKey

-YubiKey firmware version 5.2.3 introduced "Enhancements to OpenPGP 3.4 Support" - which can gather additional entropy from YubiKey via the SmartCard interface.
+YubiKey version 5.2.3 introduced "Enhancements to OpenPGP 3.4 Support" which can gather additional entropy from YubiKey.

-To seed the kernel's PRNG with additional 512 bytes retrieved from the YubiKey:
+To seed PRNG with an additional 512 bytes retrieved from the YubiKey:

 ```console
 echo "SCD RANDOM 512" | gpg-connect-agent | sudo tee /dev/random | hexdump -C